konaraddi/web-riimote/README.md

 ### The Client

 The client is the web app which has two main web pages.
 One web page is for the main display; we'll refer to this as the `MainDisplayView`.
 The other web page is for the controller; we'll refer to this as the `ControllerView`.
 When the user visits the web app on the a large screen, they see the web page for the main display.
 When the user visits the web app on a small device, like a smartphone, they see the web page for the controller.

 The `ControllerView` uses the [DeviceOrientation API](https://developer.mozilla.org/en-US/docs/Web/API/Detecting_device_orientation) to gather data from the controller's sensors.
 It can gather the following data:

-* the rate of acceleration along the x, y, and z axes
+- the rate of acceleration along the x, y, and z axes
-* the number of degrees by which the device is tilted on the x, y, and z axes (using Euler angles)
+- the number of degrees by which the device is tilted on the x, y, and z axes (using Euler angles)

-There's much more data the controller _could_ gather but this is all it needs.
+[There's much more data the controller _could_ gather](https://whatwebcando.today/) but this is all it needs.
 It sends this data to the server.
 The server broadcasts the data.
-The `MainDisplayView` picks up the data and processes it to determine where to the cursor should go, whether the user is shaking the controller, and more.
+The `MainDisplayView` picks up the data and processes it to determine where the cursor should be and whether the user is shaking the controller.

 ## Built With